fairyglade/ly/README.md

 - shutdown

 ### Cloning and Compiling
-This repository uses submodules, so you must clone it like so
+This repository uses submodules, to clone it properly please use
 ```
 git clone --recurse-submodules https://github.com/cylgom/ly.git
 ```